 By following these basic fundamentals you will be providing your players with the proper techniques to becoming a better ball player.
 However the most important part of this experience is for the players to have fun and enjoy a positive experience.
-If at any time you have questions please feel free to contact me at inquiries@fmmba.ca.
+If at any time you have questions please feel free to contact me at houseleague@fmmba.ca.
 Thanks for taking the time.
 Good luck and PLAY BALL!

-Mosquito Practice Plan #1
+11U Practice Plan # 1

-0:00-0:10 Stretch and active warm up
+0:00-0:10 Stretch and active warm up (see example below)